TheOtherRolesAU/TheOtherRoles/README.md

 \
 **Changes in v1.4:**
 - Fixing a Camoflager/Morphling animation bug
-- Fixing a bug where the Swapper could swap votes even if they was dead
+- Fixing a bug where the Swapper could swap votes even if they are dead
 - The custom cooldown buttons now render the cooldown progress (the grey overlay) in the right way (v1.3 introduced the bug)
 - Players in vents are not targetable anymore by the role actions, the button does not activate (e.g. Seer revealing, Morphling sample).
 Exception: Impostor killing an Engineer in a vent